water-my-plant/development/README.md

 With plants in and around the house it's easy to neglect or even water them too much.
 Many a plant has died from over watering.
 Why?
 Because its owners did not keep to the proper watering schedule for their plant.
-Orchids need consisten but different watering than cacti.
+Orchids need consistent but different watering than cacti.
 And even within the cactus variety, watering can differ species to species.

 Enter Water My Plants.
 The full service water concierge service that does the research for you.
 All you have to